hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2023-02:** Elected to the youth editorial board of a university journal
+- **2023-02:** Wiley 2021-2022 Highly Cited Paper (2023)
+- **2023-02:** Excellent doctoral dissertation of a provincial Artificial Intelligence Society in 2022
+- **2023-02:** Special Issue of the new Electronics(SCI-IF:2.690)
+- **2023-01:** CFSRCNN Work is invited by the IEEE Signal Processing Society to produce SPS Webinar or SPS Blog
+- **2023-01:** Invited to be on the CSI-2023 Program Committee
+- **2023-01:** A paper code is included in the open source software supply chain security community OCSC
 - **2023-01:** 1 paper was selected as ESI hot papers
 - **2022-12:** As the keynote speaker, I was awarded the outstanding activity of 2022 National Science Popularization Day by the China Association for Science and Technology
 - **2022-12:** Become a member of the special Committee of CAA-PRMI